Azure/iotedgedev/README.md

 1.  **Container Registry**
     When you develop for IoT Edge, you need to host your images in a container registry, which the IoT Edge runtime will fetch the images from when it starts.

-    > By default, the IoT Edge Dev Tool, will use the Local Registry.
+    > By default, the IoT Edge Dev CLI, will use the Local Registry.

     We have tested the following options, but you can host your images on any Docker compatible registry host.